andylokandy/smallbox/README.md

   - Optional, enabled by default
   - Use libstd
-  - If `std` feature flag is opted out, `alloc` crate will be linked, which would require nightly rust.
+  - If `std` feature flag is opted out, `alloc` crate will be linked, which requires nightly rust.

-- `unsize`
+- `coerce`
   - Optional
   - Require nightly rust
-  - Enable support for `DST` (dynamic-sized type).

-# Stable Rust

-The only possible way to use this crate on stable rust is to use the default feature flag, which means you can't use it in `no_std` environment or use it with `DST` (dynamic-sized type).
+  - Allow automatic coersion from sized `SmallBox` to unsized `SmallBox`.

 # Unsized Type

+There are two ways to have an unsized `SmallBox`: Using `smallbox!()` macro or coercing from a sized `SmallBox` instance.

+Using the `smallbox!()` macro is the only option on stable rust.
+This macro will check the types of the expression and the expected type `T`.
+For any invalid type coersions, this macro invokes a compiler error.

-Once the feature `unsize` is enabled, sized `SmallBox<T>` can be coerced into `SmallBox<T: ?Sized>` if necessary.
+Once the feature `coerce` is enabled, sized `SmallBox<T>` can be coerced into `SmallBox<T: ?Sized>` if necessary.

 # Example